Something went wrong

 Short Term Trends

-Providence’s overall oil consumption changes each year correlating with how cold it gets each winter.
-As the temperature outside dips, homes’ heating systems need to burn increasing amounts of fuel oil to keep the house warm inside.
+Providence’s overall oil use varies yearly based on the severity of the winter.
+As the temperature outside drops, homes’ boilers need to burn increasing amounts of heating oil to maintain the temperature that the thermostat is set to.
 Last winter, the average outside temperature in Providence was 32.1°F, which was 3.9°F colder than the prior winter's average outside temperature.

 Providence County Average Winter Temperature